-The eligibility date of the action is not linked to the date of receipt of the single form.
-It is either the eligibility date set in the single form or the eligibility date of the HIP, whatever occurs latest.
+The eligibility date of the Action is not linked to the date of receipt of the Single Form.
+It is either the eligibility date set in the Single form or the eligibility date of the HIP, whatever occurs latest.

-&lt;sup>3 For British applicants (non-governmental organisations): Please be aware that you must comply with the requirement of establishment in an EU Member State for the entire duration of the grants awarded under this HIP.
+For UK based applicants (non-governmental organisations): Please be aware that you must comply with the requirement of establishment in an EU Member State for the entire duration of the grants awarded under this HIP.
 If the United Kingdom withdraws from the EU during the grant period without concluding an agreement with the EU ensuring in particular that British applicants continue to be eligible, you will cease to receive EU funding or be required to leave the project on the basis of Article 15 of the grant agreement.

-&lt;sup>4 Single Forms will be submitted to DG ECHO using APPEL g) Proposals may be submitted throughout the year in response to specific events.
+5 Single Forms will be submitted to DG ECHO using APPEL.